dialogs/homepage/static/content/en/career/uiux_platform.md

 ---
-title: Senior UX / UI designer (kernel development department)
+title: Senior UX / UI designer (Platform Development Department)
-date: "2015-05-06T23:46:37.121Z"
+date: '2015-05-06T23:46:37.121Z'
 category: Marketing, advertising, PR
 tags:
   - AfterEffects
   - UI Kit
 city: Moscow
 salary: from 180,000 rub.
 description: Now we want to complement our team with the UI / UX Designer, who will work with us to create the best corporate messenger.
 ---

-###What we expect
+### What we expect

 - successful experience in implementing and supporting a thoughtful and convenient UI in B2B applications, ideally in the field of communication;
 - It is a process of implementation in which the field of communication is implemented;
 - Mandatory knowledge of iOS Human Interface and Google Material Design guidelines;